Have you ever been laughing so hard with a group of friends that you hear someone say, “Stop making me laugh so hard or I’m going to pee my pants!”?

 2 – Urinary and Bowel Stress Incontinence and Urgency

 Wouldn’t it be awesome if GR moms could jump with their kids at a trampoline park without having to change their pants afterward?
-Jokes aside, it’s pretty great news, am I right?!
+(You all know what I’m talking about, don’t you!)

 Urinary/Bowel Stress Incontinence and Urgency plays no favorites and affects millions of women in America.
 This condition tends to be something most women believe to be a burden they will carry for the rest of their lives – but it doesn’t have to be!

 PT can help you regain control of your bladder and bowels.